 Arthritis is a condition characterized by joint pain.
-You may have heard of arthritis affecting your friends and family, but dogs — especially overweight dogs — are more prone to arthritis, too.
+You may have heard of arthritis affecting your friends and family, but dogs — significantly overweight dogs — are more prone to arthritis, too.
 In fact, according to a Banfield Pet Hospital study, obesity is a leading cause of arthritis in dogs.
 Banfield vets have seen a 66 percent increase in canine arthritis cases in the past decade.

 Understanding arthritis

 Osteoarthritis is a degenerative joint disease caused by the inflammation of joint tissue.
-This condition usually develops later in life and is a chronic, progressive disease, that worsens over time.
+This condition usually develops later in life and is a chronic, progressive disease that worsens over time.

 Symptoms of arthritis in dogs